AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-4.md

 #Example 4: More Environment sensor cards
 ![AmoebeLabs Swiss Army Knife Custom Card Example 4 - More sensors]

+##:sak-sak-logo: How to
+The lux card on the second row is available as [tutorial \#3][Swiss Army Knife Tutorial 03].

+In this tutorial you learn how to recreate that specific card.

 ##:sak-sak-logo: Visualization
 Once again a visualization of sensors values using two completely different card designs.
 The first row is a Neumorphic design, and the second implements a very simple and clean Flat design with a few colored blocks as the background of the card.